Portrait of Women in Iran

-Nishtman Abdollahi is a Kurdish political activist and artist from Western Iran who was rejected as an asylum seeker by the German BAMF initially and appealed the verdict, which means she is still waiting for the decision on asylum and has no certainty about her case yet.
+Nishtman was rejected as an asylum seeker by the German BAMF initially and appealed the verdict, which means she is still waiting for the decision on asylum and has no certainty about her case yet.
 Despite the threat of being deported back to Iran, Nishtman decided to speak out publicly in exile.
 She addresses topics like freedom of speech in Iran and, of course, women’s rights.

 Painting this picture was a long and intense process of working and reworking, which found expression in several layers of color and make-up until she felt that it was adequate to what she liked to express.
 Nishtman Abdollahi said she was overwhelmed and surrounded by pain when she started working on this piece, and she wanted to express her anger and rage.
 When I saw the first draft, the intensity, which this picture reveals by its immediate rawness, struck me.
 What touched me most in the final version was that this dramatic dimension of the portrayal arises from the plainness of its form.

-A piece of cloth that recently became bravely contested by feminist activists in Iranii, Nishtman illustrated as chains: the Hijab women are forced to wear by law.
+A piece of cloth that recently became bravely contested by feminist activists in Iran , Nishtman illustrated as chains: the Hijab women are forced to wear by law.